 In devising rules that potentially govern AI in the future, participants were divided over how much of the Chinese perspective should be taken into account.
 Some suggested that Europe should look at the PRC with more cooperative lenses, understanding that the relationship should be a healthy competition that doesn’t create only losers.
 “There is often a discussion about American and European values when it comes to AI, but what about taking the Chinese perspective into account, including their ideas and values?
 We can, if we want to, create win-win situations.”
 Others were more critical and urged caution, highlighting the importance of democratic and liberal values.
 “We infuse technology with values all the time, which obviously leads to systematic problems when it comes to China.”
 The divergence of opinions on the subject matter smacked of a larger problem, namely the lack of European unity when it comes to a consistent China and AI policy.

-Representatives from the European Council admitted that there is not really an EU position on China, given the variety and diversification of policies of 27 member-states.
+Representatives from the European Council admitted that there is not really a common EU position on China, given the variety and diversification of 27 member-states’ policies.
 “But the 5G discussion can serve as a good example when Europe is able to push back against the United States.
 What truly matters is the relevance and reliability question.
 Certainly, China is relevant, but is it also a reliable partner?
 We have been talking about an investment agreement for over five years, but it hasn’t happened.
 I don’t think that the 16+1 framework is a particularly good example for cooperation.”
 While participants agreed that creating overlapping markets will be key to develop a third, European way, some questioned whether there is enough political will for cooperation in the first place.
 “If we advocate for international and European cooperation, how much political will is there for collaboration in general?
 National sovereignty should be understood as the concept of shared sovereignty.
-When we talk about collaborators working with Europe, we need to find those willing to partner at first.”
+When we talk about collaborators working with Europe, we need to find those willing to partner first.”

 Becoming united on these questions about how to deal with emerging technologies and China are doubly important, considering the seemingly unstoppable trend towards great power competition in the field of AI.
 Statements as well as actual policies have made it abundantly clear that staying ahead in the tech field is of high priority for the US administration and seems to have become a matter of national security, making international cooperation on emerging technologies all the more difficult.
 But this situation should give Europe a special role, as one participant explained.
 “With the US obsession about great power competition, the EU is playing a pivotal role in international relations.
 Does it want to follow the United States, or mediate between China and the US?”
 The expert continued by alluding to Europe’s geographical and cultural proximity to the PRC: “Europe can help the United States and China get along and maybe to understand each other better.”
 He thought that the Chinese version of legitimacy and social order is often misunderstood in the West and, especially, fuels US distrust.
-“Too often the United States dismisses China because it is not a Western-style democracy.”
+“Too often, the United States dismisses China because it is not a Western-style democracy.”

 Representatives from the private sector challenged the entire “race” terminology, as “quite problematic, since AI is not about production etc. The same complexity also makes the concept of sovereignty very difficult.
 Can there be a multilateral approach?
 Yes, there has to be!
 The so called ‘winner’, geopolitically speaking, will be the country who applies AI most effectively.
 The international aspect of the scientific community is very important for companies, because diversity is essential for developing an unbiased type of machine learning.”